Category: Foundations

 (John 14:6)

-Christianity stands or falls on Jesus, not merely as a moral teacher, but as God revealed in the flesh.
+Christianity stands or falls on Jesus.
+He isn’t merely a moral teacher, but God revealed in the flesh.

 “The Lord is close to the brokenhearted and saves those who are crushed in spirit.”